 Are there ways to protect these sensitive items if I do want to place them in a traditional storage unit?

-I thought my items are insured from damage when I place them into any storage unit facility, why would I need a climate controlled unit?
+I thought my items are insured from damage when I place them into any storage unit facility, why would I need a climate friendly unit?